 In 1981, we moved on to Saskatoon where I became pastor of the Westgate Alliance Church.
 The size and culture of the church there made pastoral service considerably more challenging.
 Though our time there was short, we saw the church start and finish relocation plans.
 Our next assignment was the Lakewood Alliance church in Prince George, British Columbia.
 In almost twenty years of service we saw significant progress including the establishment of another Alliance Church in the city.

 While in Prince George, my wife, Carolyn, became a public-school teacher and our four children completed their public school education, moving on to further study in other places.
 Each of them have married and had children of their own providing us the blessing of eleven truly wonderful grand-children.
-Carolyn and I are currently continuing to live in Prince George, serving our family, the community, and the church in various places in western Canada from here.
+Carolyn and I are now living in Calgary, Alberta, serving our family, the community, and the church from there.